rossant/euroscipy2014/README.md

 ## Contents

-In this tutorial, we will illustrate different features and APIs for creating interactive widgets and visualizations in the IPython notebook.
+In this tutorial, we illustrate different features and APIs for creating interactive widgets and visualizations in the IPython notebook.

-> Most of the code examples come from the [IPython Cookbook](http://ipython-books.github.io), Packt Publishing, featuring high-performance interactive computing methods for data science and mathematical modeling.

 1. [**Calling your Python functions with graphical controls**](http://nbviewer.ipython.org/github/rossant/euroscipy2014/blob/master/01_interact.ipynb).